E.B.E. (The X-Files): Broadcast and reception

-"E.B.E." premiered on the Fox network on February 18, 1994, and was first broadcast in the United Kingdom on BBC Two on January 19, 1995.
+"E.B.E." premiered on the Fox network on February 18, 1994.
 The episode earned a Nielsen household rating of 6.2 with a 9 share, meaning that roughly 6.2 percent of all television-equipped households, and 9 percent of households watching TV, were tuned in to the episode.
 A total of 5.8 million households watched this episode during its original airing.

 Wong was disappointed with the episode, feeling that he "didn't do a great job on the script.
 We wanted to do a show that's all about paranoia and a conspiracy theory, but at the end I felt like we didn't really gain a lot of new ground or learn a lot of new things.
 I think we played a lot of texture instead of substance."
 Series creator Chris Carter on the other hand claimed the episode was one of the most popular first-season episodes and thought the teaser and the scene with Mulder meeting Deep Throat at a shark tank were memorable.
 He also praised Jerry Hardin's performance in the episode, finding that he lent the show the "believability" that it needed.

 In a retrospective of the first season in Entertainment Weekly, the episode was rated an A, being called "dense, dazzling, and dark", with the introduction of The Lone Gunmen being praised.
 Zack Handlen, writing for The A.V.
 Club, described it as "occasionally clunky but generally fun", finding the revelations of Deep Throat's motivation to be a highlight.
 Matt Haigh, writing for Den of Geek, felt that the episode was a good example of the series refusing "to show its hand too early", saying that it would even have worked well as a season finale.
 The plot for "E.B.E." was also adapted as a novel for young adults in 1996 by Les Martin.